 “God doesn’t require us to succeed; he only requires that you try” – Mother Teresa

-The overarching aim for RE in our school is to ensure that pupils learn from religions as well about religions.
+The overarching aim for RE in Ann Edwards School is to ensure that pupils learn from religions as well about religions.

 - to develop an awareness of spiritual and moral issues arising in their lives;